-Base Rent Revenue - Gross Potential \$154,220 Excess of Base \$88,500 Vacancy Loss (\$3,500)

-Net Rental Revenue $$$\overline{$239,220/40/12} = 498.37 Monthly Net Rental Income
+Annual Base Rent Revenue - Gross Potential Annual Excess of Base \$154,220 \$88,500 Annual Vacancy Loss (\$ 3,500) Net Rental Revenue \$239,220 /40 units /12 months= \$498.37 Monthly Net Rental Income

-Monthly Net Rental Income of \$498.37 minus the Monthly per Unit Operating Cost of \$580.52, shows in this example, Property A is operating at a deficit of \$82.15 per month, per unit.
-This owner will have to review either the vacant Unit Distribution mix and/or the potential rent levels on the Input Page of the stratification workbook.
+Given the monthly expenses of \$580.82 per unit as shown above, compared to the monthly income per unit of \$498.37, the property is operating at a deficit of \$82.15 per month, per unit.
+This owner will have to review either the Unit Distribution mix and/or the potential rent levels on the Input Page of the stratification workbook.
 It is recommended that the monthly per unit cost and the monthly net rental income be reviewed on a quarterly basis.

-In Section 3 on the input page, the average monthly net rental income is calculated based on the inputs.
-It is compared to the average monthly per unit cost operating cost as calculated above.
+In Section 3 on the input page, the average monthly rental income is calculated based on the inputs.
+It is compared to the average monthly per unit operating cost as calculated above.
 The form is designed to alert you if the monthly per unit cost is greater than the average monthly rental income.